lincolnyouree/Yellow-Slotmachine/README.md

 * Click spin button to spin the slots.
 * Standard bet deducted from running total.
 * Game over notification when running total reaches 0.
-* Payout into running total when the same image appears in all slots.
+* Payout into running total and win notification when all four Beatles appear in slots.

-# User Experience
+# User Experience:

 ## User Persona #1:

-Paul is an aging singer-songwriter who enjoys cartoons, LSD, and "granny music".
-He has an upcoming show at a fledgling casino in Cripple Creek and knows he will have time to kill after his set.
+Paul is an aging singer-songwriter who enjoys cartoons, LSD, and writing occasional "granny music".
+He has an upcoming show at a fledgling casino in Cripple Creek and will have some time to kill after his set.

 ## User Persona #2: